-I have a pair of fur-lined leather slippers I bought on the street in Peru but my mom swears by the L.L.
-Bean version and I steal them every time I’m home.
+I have a pair of fur-lined leather slippers I bought on the street in Peru but my mom swears by these and I steal them every time I’m home.

 What’s a ‘house sweater’ you ask?
 It’s a drapey sweater that serves the same purpose as a robe or giant hoodie but makes you feel slightly grown up.
 I have one similar to this and I wear it constantly.

 5. Simmer some good-smelling things on the stove

 If you’re a lady who reads the internet, I’m sure you’ve already heard about stove simmers.
 Thrift an old pot, fill it with water and good-smelling things, turn your stove to low and allofasudden your house smells wonderful and you didn’t even need to cook.
 Here are some ‘recipes’ for stove simmers.

 6. Run your humidifier